 In the fall of 2013 the survey opened on October 9 and closed on October 30th.
 Faculty were notified on three occasions during the survey window.
 In addition, faculty senators were encouraged to contact their departmental colleagues regarding the survey, and members of the senate budget committee were asked to do the same.
-The result was a 7% increase in the response rate - from 334 completed responses in the fall of 2012 to 357 in the fall of 2013.
+The response rate was 37%, a 7% increase over the previous year - from 334 completed responses in the fall of 2012 to 357 in the fall of 2013.
 So, while the survey window was shorter this year, the number of responses compared favorably to those in the previous year.

-The response by college, as seen on the right, was generally in proportion to actual college populations, as was the response rate by faculty rank shown on page 2.
+The response by college, as seen in the chart on the right, was generally in proportion to actual college populations, as was the response rate by faculty rank shown on page 3.

-1 Results of earlier surveys can be found at http://facultysenate.nku.edu/committees/budget.php.
+1 Results of earlier surveys can be found at http://facultysenate.nku.edu/committees/budget.html.